Introduction to Web Mapping

 A new

-element to hold the map (with amap
+divelement to hold the map (with amapid) -

 And a link to the

-JavaScript file
+map.jsJavaScript file

 -

-Next, copy the following code to your map.js
+Next, copy the following code to your map.js file:

 mapboxgl.accessToken = 'Add your access token here';